haiweima/Research/index.md

 3. On the 31st day, you will be asked to complete a 10-minute post-study survey regarding your psychophysical state.
 You will also be given the opportunity to receive a $15 Amazon Digital gift card and the opportunity to receive the study results when published in around June, 2022.

 ### 6. Is my participation voluntary?
 Can I leave the study if I do not want to continue?
 Of course!
 Participation in this study is voluntary.
 Your decision whether or not to participate will not affect your current or future relations with the University of Minnesota or CaringBridge.
 You may discontinue participation at any time.
 Your decision to discontinue participation will not affect your current or future relations with the University of Minnesota or CaringBridge.
-If you want to let us know you are leaving the study, you can contact us via email or SMS text, or clicking the "leave the study" link in the emails or SMS texts you received.
+You can leave the study without notifying us.
+If you want to notify us, you can email to Haiwei Ma at maxxx979@umn.edu or text to his phone 651-239-6957, or clicking the "leave the study" link in the emails or SMS texts you received.

 ### 7. What if I miss a survey?
 Depending on the type of the survey you miss, there will be different consequences.